 Rose Law Firm’s summer associate program offers law students the opportunity to experience the practice of law in challenging and enjoyable six- or twelve-week sessions.
 Our summer associates rotate through both the business and litigation sections and work with attorneys in all of the firm’s practice areas.
 Summer associates do more than research.
 As appropriate opportunities arise, summer associates are exposed to all facets of the firm’s practice, from client conferences and transaction closings to depositions and trials.
 Each summer associate is assigned an attorney mentor who serves as a guide and ombudsman.
 Social events allow the summer associate and firm attorneys to get to know one another outside the office environment.
 Rose Law Firm’s summer associate program gives the student a taste of the practice of law and, more importantly, the setting to forge lasting friendships and associations.

 Rose Law Firm interviews law students at both law school campuses in Arkansas and accepts resumes from law students and lawyers across the country.
-All job inquiries should be sent to the attention of Amanda Wofford, Recruiting Coordinator.
+All job inquiries should be sent to the attention of Amanda Wofford, Recruiting Coordinator, at [email protected].

 We strive to hire and retain team-oriented staff to support our attorneys.
 This support is instrumental in achieving the client service and excellence standards to which we are committed.
-Our administrative staff includes legal assistants, legal secretaries, administrative assistants, project assistants, clerks, information technology professionals, and others.
-Please send all inquiries related to administrative staff positions to the attention of Barbara Bennett, Office Manager.
+Our administrative staff includes legal assistants, legal secretaries, administrative assistants, project assistants, clerks, information technology professionals and others.
+Please send all inquiries related to administrative staff positions to the attention of Shannon Speer, Director of Operations, at [email protected].